ome/omero-guide-introduction/docs/data-management.rst

 #.
 Drag and drop Images between Datasets and Datasets between Projects.

 #.
 Copy Images using the right-click context menu:
-     - Select the images to be copied, then right-click and click ``Edit > Copy Link``
+     - Select the Images to be copied, then right-click and click ``Edit > Copy Link``
-     - Select the Dataset you want to copy the images to, right-click and click on ``Edit > Paste Link``
+     - Select the Dataset you want to copy the Images to, right-click and click on ``Edit > Paste Link``

        |image2d|

 .. warning::
-    **The ``Copy Link`` feature will not create a new independent copy of the images.** There is no possibility to copy images in OMERO at the moment in a way resulting in a new independent copy.
-All what is copied during the above action is the link between the images and the dataset (i.e. now the same image(s) is(are) linked to two datasets).
+    **The ``Copy Link`` feature will not create a new independent copy of the Images.** There is no possibility to copy Images in OMERO at the moment in a way resulting in a new independent copy.
+All what is copied during the above action is the link between the Images and the dataset (i.e. now the same Image(s) is(are) linked to two datasets).

-    If you delete one of the datasets, the second dataset will retain the images.
-Nevertheless, **if you directly select and delete the images with two links themselves, the images will be deleted.** There is a clear warning in the OMERO.web when you try to delete such doubly-linked image, see screenshot below.
+    If you delete one of the datasets, the second dataset will retain the Images.
+Nevertheless, **if you directly select and delete the Images with two links themselves, the Images will be deleted.** There is a clear warning in the OMERO.web when you try to delete such doubly-linked Image, see screenshot below.

 |image2e|